Main Navigation - Mobile

 2. What does not constitute an education record.
 The term "education records" does not include:

-(1) are in the sole possession of the maker thereof; and
+(1) kept in the sole possession of the maker of the record

-(2) are not accessible or revealed to any other individual except a temporary substitute for the maker of the record; and
+(3) not accessible or revealed to any other individual except a temporary substitute teacher; and

 b.
-Records of a law enforcement unit located at the school provided the law enforcement records are:
+Records of a law enforcement unit of the school district, provided education records maintained by the school district are not disclosed to the unit, and the law enforcement records are:

 (1) maintained separately from education records;